VERSION NO. 1 - SIMPLE AND ELEGANT SEAMLESS

 ![]() |

-Add several elastic threads depending on the number of elements to be fixed in the notebook (here we used 2 elastics of 40 cm) .
+Add several elastic threads depending on the number of items to be fixed in the notebook (here we used 2 elastics of 40 cm) .

 11. OPTION: customization

-Please note that cold stamping is only possible on vegetable-tanned leather.
+Please note that cold stamping is only possible on vegetable-tanned leathers.

-Personalize the notebook with marking either on the tab or directly on the leather.
+Personalize the notebook with a marking either on the tab or directly on the leather.

 SEE THE LEATHER MARKING GUIDE >

-Here we marked a small heart with a stamp (after having evenly moistened the leather) .
+Here, we marked a small heart with a stamp (after evenly moistening the leather) .

 ![]() |